In the design described below, our "private cloud" platform is:

 - At least 3 docker swarm manager nodes are required, to provide fault-tolerance of a single failure.

-- GlusterFS is employed for share filesystem, because it too can be made tolerant of a single failure.
+- Ceph is employed for share storage, because it too can be made tolerant of a single failure.

 Where multiple solutions to a requirement exist, preference will be given to the most portable solution.